Paratchaporn/Project/README.md

 #  ✨Nice to meet you✨

-##  I'm Jern, digital engineering student at SIIT Thammasat U.😃
+##  😃I'm Jern, digital engineering student at SIIT Thammasat U.

 * 🌱 I'm currently working on website development  project
 * 📌 I’m interested in web development and ux/ui design